StoryWalks®

 Take a StoryWalk® at Oak View!
 A StoryWalk® is a children’s book that is presented, page by page, along a trail or path.
 It combines the pleasures of reading a children's book while enjoying nature.

-From April 1–30, Oak View's brick walkways will feature the children's book, "A Day With No Words," written by Tiffany Hammond and illustrated by Kate Cosgrove.
+From May 1–31, Oak View's brick walkways will feature the children's book, "Watercress," written by Andrea Wang and illustrated by Jason Chin.

 StoryWalk® Social Narrative